North Bengal Tea Industry: Small tea growers

 which is almost 32.5% of North Bengal's tea production of 280 million kg.
-Surprising isn't it?

 Bought-leaf factories are units that buy these tea leaves and convert them into the processed tea.

 Generally, 6000 tea bushes can be planted in an acre of plot.
 These 6,000 bushes can produce 10,000 kg of green leaf.
 The cost of production varies between Rs 8.50 - Rs 10.50 per kg.

 Tea production in North Bengal

 Siliguri Tea Auction Centre

 Siliguri Tea Auction Centre was established in the year 1976 for the better marketing facility of the local tea products.
 This tea auction centre has immensely reduced the travel time of tea growers of North Bengal to market the end product at this centre either wise this tea growers had to market them at Guwahati Tea Auction centre which is about 500 km from Siliguri.